 The organizers of a meeting reserve the right to refuse a team's participation at any time if one of its robots has visibly been imagined, and/or designed and/or assembled by one of the supervising members and not by the participating members.

 D.3.
 AGE LIMITATION OF THE PARTICIPANTS

-The age limit for participants in the Eurobot competition is 30 years old included during the year of the final meeting.
-This age limit does not apply to supervisors.
+Participants in the Eurobot Junior finals must be aged up to 18 years old included during the year of the final meeting.